Zarina Diyas: 2010: First top 10 win, top 200

 In 2010, she continued to rise up the rankings, debuting in the top 200 in July.
 Following mixed results for the first half of the year, she reached the final at the $25k event in Rome, losing to Patricia Mayr-Achleitner.
-In October 2010, she left a mark at the Premier-level Kremlin Cup in Moscow.
-She qualified into the main draw and defeated world No. 49, Gisela Dulko, in the first round.
-Then, she achieved the biggest win of her career by defeating top seed and world No. 7, Jelena Janković, in the second round.
-However, she lost by a wide margin to Maria Kirilenko in the quarterfinal match.
+In October 2010, she left a mark at the Premier-level Kremlin Cup in Moscow qualifying into the main draw and defeating world No. 49, Gisela Dulko, in the first round.
+In the second, she achieved the biggest win of her career by defeating top seed and world No. 7, Jelena Janković, before losing by wide margin to Maria Kirilenko in the quarterfinal match.

 2011–12: Fall in rankings, shoulder surgery

-During 2011, Diyas did not progress so much, having mostly modest results.
-Her most significant finish was a final at the $25k Kunming event which she lost to Iryna Brémond.
-She then reached semifinals at the $50k event in Wenshan but was not advanced to another quarterfinal for the rest of the year.
-On the WTA Tour, she won only one match, defeating Sun Shengnan in the first round of the Guangzhou International Open; but she lost in the next match to Petra Martić.
+During 2011, Diyas had mostly modest results, and did not progress significantly.
+Her most notable finish was a final at the $25k Kunming event which she lost to Iryna Brémond.
+She then reached semifinals at the $50k event in Wenshan but did not advance to another quarterfinal for the remainder of the year.
+On the WTA Tour, she won only one match, defeating Sun Shengnan in the first round of the Guangzhou International Open; before losing in the following round to Petra Martić.

-In late 2011, Diyas underwent shoulder surgery and did not play tennis for the next seven months, which caused her to fall in the rankings, dropping her outside the top 300.
-The following year in May, she made her return on the ITF Circuit at the Kangaroo Cup where she failed to qualify for the main draw.
-A month later, she won her third ITF title at the $25k event in Bukhara, not dropping a set the whole tournament.
+In late 2011, Diyas underwent shoulder surgery and did not play tennis for the next seven months, causing her to fall in the rankings to outside the top 300.
+In May of the following year, she made her return on the ITF Circuit at the Kangaroo Cup where she failed to qualify for the main draw.
+A month later, she won her third ITF title at the $25k event in Bukhara, without dropping a set during the entire tournament.
 Later that year, she was advanced to the final of a $25k event in Taipei, where she lost to Zheng Saisai.
 The next week, she participated in a new WTA Challenger event, also in Taipei.
 In the first round, she defeated the world No. 40 and top seed, Peng Shuai, in straight sets.
-Then, in the following round, she made a lopsided win over Varatchaya Wongteanchai, losing just one game.
-She then lost to Kurumi Nara, which would mark her last quarterfinal of the season.
+Then, in the following round, she recorded a lopsided win over Varatchaya Wongteanchai, losing just one game.
+However, in the following round, she lost to Kurumi Nara, marking her last quarterfinal of the season.